SimoSultan/dlm/docs/sdp.md

 #### Original Sitemap
 The original sitemap was a great start to how to navigate through the app.
 But was unaware of how many more pages there would be.
-A 'bacl' button has been implemented and a nav menu so that each person can get to any page they have available to them.
+A 'back' button has been implemented and a nav menu so that each person can get to any page they have available to them.
+Original sitemap is seen below.

 ![Original DLM Sitemap](./sitemap/original_driving_lesson_marketplace_sitemap.png)

 #### Updated Sitemap
-The new sitemap includes all the extra pages that were include
+The new sitemap includes all the extra pages that were included in the app.
+As can be seen, many more admin pages have been added.
+However a lot of pages are built from partials or are filtered versions of the original page.

 ![Updated DLM Sitemap](./sitemap/updated_driving_lesson_marketplace_sitemap.png)

 > ### Trello Board

 The project management application used to complete these tasks was Trello.
-This program allowed me to develop outlines for the majority of the application, including features, methods, timelines and so forth.
-Without this plan, implementing the application would have been significantly more difficult.
+Which allowed me to develop outlines for the majority of the application, including features, methods, timelines, user stories, bugs and so forth.
+A development log was kept alongside Trello to track daily progress.

 - [DLM Trello Board](https://trello.com/b/JUx9nN3o/driving-app)

 > ### Wireframes